Initial Teaching License

 Application and Program Requirements

-• PRAXIS – Must have successfully passed the Praxis Core Series by the start of the fall semester, Year Two
+- PRAXIS – Must have successfully passed the Praxis Core Series by June 15 of Year One

 If you decide to apply, you will need to complete a VT-HEC Special Educator application form.
 In addition to the completed and signed application, candidates will need to provide additional documentation to support the application.
 The Candidate Agreement form lays out what you, as a candidate in the VT-HEC SE Initial Licensure Program, are committing to.
 It also spells out the commitment the VT-HEC SE Initial Licensure Program is making to you.